kingston-hackSpace/Multimeter/README.md

     - Pick two points that should be connected, e.g., Arduino 5V pin → LED anode.

-    - Place the probes: One probe on A, one on B.
+    - Place the probes

     - Does it beep?

-        - Beep → Connection is complete; electricity can flow
+        - Beep → Connection is complete; electricity can flow.
+Link is working properly.

-        - No beep → Broken link; check wire, component, breadboard, or solder join
+        - No beep → Broken link.
+Check wires, component, breadboard, or solder join.

   - Move along the chain and test each segment of the circuit.
 If continuity is correct along the whole path, the problem lies elsewhere.